Juicer Vs Blender

 lequip-rpm-professional-white

-With a good juicer the pulp from most vegetables is pretty well stripped of it’s main goodness and the stuff in the pulp bucket is mostly fibre – remember, that stuff where plants store up pesticide and herbicide residues.
+With a good juicer the pulp from most vegetables is pretty well stripped of it’s main goodness and the stuff in the pulp bucket is mostly fibre.
 Even then, this is not necessarily waste as this pulp – preferably organic only – can be used to bulk up soups or as an ingredient for raw food dehydrator snacks.
 Failing that, pulp can make excellent compost for your garden and be recycled into more fresh ingredients.

 So Which is Best, Blender or Juicer?

 To us this has never been a question that makes sense because we don’t see how it is useful to make a comparison between kitchen machines that have completely different purposes.
-It’s a fake choice that’s been put forward by blender manufacturers who launched a campaign to cannibalise juicer sales, after juicing started to become incredibly popular at the turn of the millennium.
 Rather than choosing between these two kitchen machines, it’s possibly more appropriate to decide which one to buy first.
 Most of us already have a kitchen blender that’s capable of doing fruit smoothies and grinding small quantities of harder, dry ingredients.
 If you can put up with the limitations of your existing household blender, then adding a good quality masticating juicer will help you access additional nutrition from fruit and vegetable juices.
 In our opinion this would offer more than just owning an upgraded blender, but if you can afford a good juicer and a good blender, we’d recommend both.

 (To find out about the differences between various juicing methods and choosing the right juicer for you click here.)